HarshitSharma1105/B-compiler/README.md

     ./main.exe test.b debug/nodebug;

-For running the generated MIPS Assemlby:
+For running the generated MIPS Assembly:

 QtSpim.exe -file output.asm  (Opens a QtSpim window, have to click run button to execute) OR